P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 • This equipment would be classified as a ‘3-Phase Load’

-• This equipment requires a 3-Phase supply to operate.
+• This equipment requires a 3-phase supply to operate.

 Single-Phase Load: